tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-1.md

 - **Web Storage** - store key/value pairs of data in the user's browser - https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API

-## III.
+## IV.
 How do I know what browser APIs I can use in my web applications?
 As developers we want to create applications that take advantage of the latest browser features, but also don't leave users of more recent browsers behind.
 This can be a challenge because the various web browser vendors adopt new features a different times.
 Sometimes new features are adopted long after *web standards* bodies have approved them, other times browser vendors will implement experimental features prior to a standard being agreed upon.